Please note, this post will not attempt to describe the various

 complicated.
 Consider, once again, the case where all flex-items

-, but this time lets give item 3 a
+have flex-grow: 1, but this time lets give item 3 a

 little more content: